Big John Salvage – Hoult Road

-- On September 30, 2010 - EPA issued an action memorandum which considered public comments on a Engineering Evaluation/Cost Analysis (EE/CA) and selected the response action to clean up the site.
+- On September 30, 2010 - EPA issued an Action Memorandum which considered public comments on an Engineering Evaluation/Cost Analysis (EE/CA) and selected the response action required to clean up the site.

-- The cleanup measures also include construction of a cap over contaminated soil and upgrading an existing groundwater containment system on the upland portion of the Site.
+- The memorandum requires construction of a cap over contaminated soil and upgrades to an existing groundwater containment system on the upland portion of the Site.
 The cap will be designed in a manner that will allow the site to be safely redeveloped or to provide wildlife habitat.

 - In October 2012 three companies -- Exxon Mobil Corp., Vertellus Specialties Inc., and CBS Corp.—entered into a consent decree with EPA and WVDEP agreeing to perform cleanup work selected in the action memorandum and reimburse the EPA and the state of West Virginia $11 million for past cleanup costs at the Site.